Can a new fund give tropical forests a future?

 The TFFF could raise money already available in the market by attracting investors interested in environmentally friendly funds, Brazil's government argues.

-Countries with tropical forests would be provided a stable stream of money, as long as they demonstrate transparent public finance management, that they are able to track deforestation and it is under control.
+Countries with tropical forests would be provided a stable stream of money, as long as they demonstrate transparent public finance management, that they are able to track deforestation and that it is under control.
 Governments would invest in forest conservation as they see fit.

 Brazil has proposed channeling 20% of returns to Indigenous and other local communities, or $800 million annually, which is more than double the amount these communities received to protect land in 2024, according to the Rights and Resources Initiative, a global coalition.